-The letter of claim should refer to any relevant documents, such as medical records.
-Ordinarily copies of those which the proposed Defendant does not already have should be provided.
+The letter of claim should refer to any relevant documents, such as medical records and photographs.
+Ordinarily, copies of those documents which the defendant does not already have should be provided.

 Request for medical records

-If medical records have not previously been provided a request for such records should accompany the letter of claim.
+If you don’t yet have copies of your medical records, a request for them should accompany your letter of claim.
 There is a prescribed form for requesting medical records.
-Where a request is made the records required should be specified and if other relevant records are held by other healthcare providers this should be indicated.
-Where medical records are requested by the patient’s adviser the patient’s authorisation will be required.
+Your request needs to be specific, and if other relevant records are held by other healthcare providers, this should be indicated.

 Offers to settle

-Patients and their advisers are encouraged to put forward an offer to settle at an early stage.
-Where an offer to settle is made it should normally, although this is not essential, be supported by a medical report detailing the injuries, condition and prognosis and a schedule of loss supported by documentation.
+Claimants are encouraged to put forward an offer to settle at an early stage.
+Where an offer to settle is made, it should normally be supported by an expert medical report detailing the injuries, your condition and prognosis, and a schedule of loss supported by relevant documentation.

 Alternative dispute resolution